enzobercasio/ansible-resources/ansible-development-options.md

 ## Benefits of Setting Up Ansible Development Environment

-- Creating a dedicated Ansible Development Environment streamlines automation content creation by providing a consistent, preconfigured workspace equipped with all necessary tools, libraries, and dependencies.
+- Creating an Ansible Development Environment streamlines automation content creation by providing a consistent, preconfigured workspace equipped with all necessary tools, libraries, and dependencies.
 - Eliminates “works on my machine” issues, ensuring that playbooks and roles behave the same across local, staging, and production environments.
 - Enhances productivity by integrating linting, testing, and debugging into the workflow, reducing errors before deployment.
 - Fosters collaboration by enabling developers to share identical environments—whether through containers, remote servers, or dev workspaces—ensuring predictable results and easier onboarding for new team members.